 - Antimony from Gunnerkrigg Court is constantly going out of her way to help unusual creatures and/or her classmates, from her first week in the Court onward.
 A later Flash Back reveals that she's been doing this sort of thing since she was six years old.

 - Ronin Galaxy: Cecil absolutely MUST save the day when there is a girl involved.
 Once in chapter one by saving Taylor and again in chapter two with Leona.
 Though not with the results he was expecting: Taylor almost gets him shot up by gangsters, and Leona (who is too heavy for him) slips out of his heroic grasp and lands on her behind.

 - Supermegatopia's Weasel Boy series theorizes that heroism is "an instinct that makes people do good things before they can even begin to think about the consequences."
 Weasel Boy himself suffers from this in spades, even getting himself killed because he tries rescuing a little girl from a burning building just after being hit with a fast-acting poison.

 - Todo from City of Reality suffers from this.
-It really interferes with his love life, as shown in this part of Chapter 6.
-Fortunately he manages to make it up to AV after she comes to accept that it's just how he is.
+It really interferes with his love life.
+Fortunately, he manages to make it up to AV after she comes to accept that it's just how he is.

 - Elysia from Rumors of War exhibits symptoms of Chronic Hero Syndrome, going out of her way to help a young woman who's misplaced her lover.
 Of course, it's shown that her initial reluctance to help out meant she was unable to prevent a chain of events that culminated in the girl's disappearance, the torture of a (presumably) innocent (if somewhat creepy) man, and a violent confrontation with the girl's father.